nsangani/Undergraduate-Coursework/README.md

 # Undergraduate-Coursework
 This repository lists undergraduate biomedical informatics classes.
-Within each repository, you will find list of my completed assingments.
+Within each repository, you will find the list of my completed assignments, exams, and final projects.